-There’s another Homewood in Bozeman if we decide to stay.
+There’s another New West in Bozeman if we decide to stay.
 Right now we’re wandering the small city in search of a blue van.
 The neighbor said it was a dark van, that turned to dark blue when Chloe got her sign.

 She’d seen the event itself, replayed in her head, courtesy of the Zycyryn we assume.
 As a Sensitive, Chloe, like Zi, can sense Shadows, if they see them in person, there’s a black aura.
 If they’ve been in a place recently, they leave what she sees as a stain in the air.
-That would last for two or three days, less if a lot of people pass through.
+That would last for a few hours, maybe twenty four, less if a lot of people pass through.